Have a read on below at some quick stats and facts on the Chicago White Sox to get you started:

 The Chicago White Sox received the 23rd pick in the 2021 MLB draft.

 Chicago White Sox fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Chicago White Sox finish the season?

-The Chicago White Sox finished the 2020 MLB season in third place in the American League Central.
+The Chicago White Sox finished the 2021 MLB season in first place in the American League Central.